by Dr. Lawrence Wilson

 An indicator for other toxic metals.
 A low hair phosphorus may be an indicator for the presence of aluminum, mercury, and perhaps nickel or lead, as well.

 TMG may help raise a low hair phosphorus reading.
-TMG enhances methylation, and this may enhance protein biosynthesis, in some cases.
+TMG enhances methylation, and this can enhance protein biosynthesis, in some cases.

-Very high phosphorus readings (P > 25 mg%).
-At times, one will see a hair phosphorus level of 27, 30 or even 40 mg%.
-If you see this, first rule out the use of pubic hair.
-Also, rule out certain hair products that contain phosphorus, as these do exist.
-One that is toxic makes the hair shiny.
-Usually, these will explain the high reading.
-It is not necessarily a spiritual development pattern.
+At times, one will see a hair phosphorus level of 26 mg% or higher.
+In this case, first make sure the person did not submit a pubic hair sample.
+Also, rule out certain hair products that contain phosphorus.
+This will almost always explain the very high reading.
+It is not a development pattern.

 SUBSTANCES THAT MAY IMPEDE NORMALIZATION OF THE HAIR PHOSPHORUS READING